InsightsInsight - Planning - POSTED: January 24 2020

 The case does not break any new ground, but it does serve as a useful reminder that planning permissions cannot be bought or sold.

-This 30-minute bitesize webinar will tackle the latest changes to planning legislation and permitted development rights.
-Speaker Lee May [https://www.brachers.co.uk/our-people/profile/lee-may] will also provide a summary of the most significant planning cases from 2019, including the case mentioned in this article.
+In this 30-minute bitesize webinar, speaker Lee May tackles the latest changes to planning legislation and permitted development rights and provides a summary of the most significant planning cases from 2019 and 2020 so far, including the case mentioned in this article.

 Can we help?

 Take a look at our Planning page for useful information, resources, guidance, details of our team and how we may be able to help you

 Please fill out the below form or alternatively you can call us on 01622 690691